Neeshi14/Task1/README.md

 Feature engineering & scaling for better model performance.

 Training models like Logistic Regression, Decision Trees, Random Forest, Linear Regression , support Vector machine and KNN .

+And then calculate the Accuarcy , MSE and RMSE.

+#  Formulas for Accuracy, MSE, RMSE, and Confusion Matrix

+1️⃣ Accuracy (for Classification)
+Accuracy measures the percentage of correctly classified instances out of the total instances.

+Accuracy
+=
+𝑇
+𝑃
++
+𝑇
+𝑁
+𝑇
+𝑃
++
+𝑇
+𝑁
++
+𝐹
+𝑃
++
+𝐹
+𝑁
+Accuracy=
+TP+TN+FP+FN
+TP+TN
+​

+Where:

+TP (True Positives) → Correctly predicted positives
+TN (True Negatives) → Correctly predicted negatives
+FP (False Positives) → Incorrectly predicted as positive FN (False Negatives) → Incorrectly predicted as negative ✅ Higher accuracy means a better model, but it may not be reliable for imbalanced datasets.